-TAMPA, FL (April 13, 2015) – For most individuals with partial disabilities who don’t require a fully wheelchair accessible vehicle, there are a number of simple, affordable options that can make life just a little easier.
-These options can make the vehicle you already own more comfortable and accessible, and include:
+For most individuals with partial disabilities who don’t require a fully wheelchair accessible vehicle, there are a number of simple, affordable options that can make life just a little easier.
+These options can make the vehicle you already own more comfortable and accessible:

-If you are in need of a little extra help with mobility equipment, the National Mobility Equipment Dealers Association (NMEDA) – a non-profit member association, has you covered with all the solutions needed to make your vehicle comfortable and adaptive.
-Visit www.nmeda.flywheelsites.com to locate a mobility equipment dealer near you.
+If you are in need of just a little extra help with mobility equipment, a NMEDA dealer can help you find the solutions needed to make your vehicle comfortable and adaptive.
+Visit www.nmeda.org/dealerlocator to locate a mobility equipment dealer near you.
 Your individual challenges can be assessed by a NMEDA member dealer, who can help you determine the best options to improve your mobility and get on the road to independence.